velis74/django-project-base/docs/source/middleware.rst

 Performance profiler module is providing functionality to log and display the summary of the most time-consuming requests.

-To enable middleware add following line to projects settings.py
+To enable middleware add following line to project files:

 .. code-block:: python